Javeedm07/javeedm07/README.md

 <details>
 <summary>📈 More about my journey...</summary>
 <br>
-• My journey began with a perfect 10.0 GPA in secondary school and has been a thrilling ride of continuous learning and innovation ever since!<br>
+• Started with a perfect 10.0 GPA and have been on a journey of learning and innovation ever since!<br>
 • Currently pursuing B.Tech in CSE at ALIET, Vijayawada with an impressive 8.8 CGPA. <br>
 • I've transformed from a curious student into a versatile developer through hands-on experience across multiple domains.<br>
 • Current Role: Data Science Intern at SKILLDZIRE<br>